 Two passengers tested for suspected coronavirus on Marseille cruise ship

-Two passengers on a cruise ship being held outside the southern French port of Marseille are being tested for suspected coronavirus infection, the local health authority said on Tuesday.
-The remaining passengers on the vessel were being held on the boat, according to port authorities.
+Two cruise ship passengers were being tested for the coronavirus in the French Mediterranean city of Marseille on Tuesday after they fell ill with flu-like symptoms, the local health authority said.

+The remaining passengers were being kept on board the German-owned AIDAsol, which was being held off the city's shores, Marseille port officials said.
+The 253-meter long AIDAsol is operated by AIDA Cruises, a subsidiary of Carnival Corp., and can carry more than 2,000 passengers.

+It arrived in Marseille from Spain.
+The vessel tracking website MarineTraffic showed it anchored about 3 km outside the port of Marseille.
 The coronavirus outbreak has impacted the cruise ship industry hard.
-A second vessel, Grand Princess, docked in Oakland on Monday after being held off California's shores for several days.
+The Grand Princess docked in Oakland on Monday after being held off California's shores for several days.
 Several people died after a coronavirus outbreak on another ship, the Diamond Princess, that had been quarantined off Japan in February.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)